hotmodelsactress.com

 She was nominated for the Satellite Award for Best Supporting Actress – Motion Picture for her role as Nat in drama movie Rabbit Hole (2010).

-A Guide to Recognizing Your Saints (2006) drama as Flori Montiel
+A Guide to Recognizing Your Saints (2006) - Flori Montiel

 She voiced Iris the Rhinoceros in animated fantasy adventure film My Father's Dragon (2022).